8ta4/blog/drafts/Best Speech-to-Text APIs in 2024.md

 1. Accuracy: The API must be accurate, especially for common words in clear audio, finalizing the transcription only after the user finishes a sentence to make sure full context is considered.

-1. Latency: The API needs to be fast, ideally under 0.25 seconds per call, so the whole process finishes in under a second.
+1. Latency: The API needs to be fast, ideally under 0.25 seconds per call for a single sentence.

 1. Cost: It should be affordable, aiming for under $100 a month for heavy use.